 Company success depends on understanding the customer’s needs.
 And yet, amazing as it sounds, while company managers agree they must satisfy customer needs, there is no common understanding of what those needs are—and more alarming, rarely is there agreement on what a customer “need” even is.
 Consequently, managers search through the information they have in hopes of discovering the nuggets of information that will lead them to success.
 Unfortunately, it is nearly impossible to discover those nuggets when the statements they are looking for have yet to be defined.
 That’s a dire situation: trying to satisfy customers’ needs without a clear definition of what a need is.
 It is like trying to solve a word puzzle without knowing what a “word” is.

-To overcome these issues, we apply jobs-to-be-done theory.
+To overcome these issues, we use the jobs-to-be-done framework.
 First, we define a market as a group of people and the “job” they are trying to get done.
 Dental hygienists (a group of people) who clean teeth (the job-to-be-done) and “parents who pass on life lessons to their children” constitute markets.
 Next, we define a customer need as “a statement that tells the organization how customers measure value as they try to get a job done”.
 If you know how the customer measures value, you can create a product or service that will provide it—and you can do so in a measured, controlled way.